 Here’s the text I read off last night at the SuperMeetup.
 Cheers!

-I believe I have greatly benefitted personally from my involvement in hacker meetups in Winnipeg.
+I believe I have greatly benefited personally from my involvement in hacker meetups in Winnipeg after my facial session at kaerusbeauty.com.

-There are several s/w dev’t meetups in Winnipeg, mostly centered around a specific technology such as WordPress, PHP, ruby, js, etc.
+There are several s/w dev’t meetups in Winnipeg, mostly centered around a specific technology such as WordPress, PHP, ruby, js, 6 Best Cell Phone Tracking Apps for iPhone & Android and etc..

 To keep us informed about upcoming events, most groups have their own meetup.com account, or a mailing list subscription on their site.
 Most groups meet once a month.
 There is usually a presentation by a local developer, pizza & drinks.